cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 _The second type of use cases is that of a client that wants to gain access to remote services.
 In this case, the client asks Keycloak to obtain an access token it can use to invoke on other remote services on behalf of the user.
 Keycloak authenticates the user then asks the user for consent to grant access to the client requesting it.
 The client then receives the access token.
 This access token is digitally signed by the realm.
 The client can make REST invocations on remote services using this access token.
 The REST service extracts the access token, verifies the signature of the token, then decides based on access information within the token whether or not to process the request.“_

-Lifespan of different tokens being used in related OAuth2 flows (access token, refresh token and id token) can be configured.
+The lifespan of different tokens being used in related OAuth2 flows (access token, refresh token and id token) can be configured.
 They can also be manually invalidated by the end user or administrator.
 This allows developers or administrators to adapt authentication schemes to different use cases or needs.
 Either allowing users to very rarely be required to authenticate again or being able to cut off their access to applications very quickly.
-In case of backend services very long lived tokens with months or a year long lifespan can be used - usually referred to as “offline tokens” or “service tokens”.
+In the case of backend services, long lived tokens with months or a year-long lifespan can be used - usually referred to as “offline tokens” or “service tokens”.

-This is further explained in documentation around [OpenID Connect flows](https://www.keycloak.org/docs/latest/server_admin/#_oidc-auth-flows)
+More information can be found in the [OpenID Connect flows](https://www.keycloak.org/docs/latest/server_admin/#_oidc-auth-flows) documentation.

 ### Authorization

-While RBAC (Role Based Access Control) and to certain extend ABAC can be achieved using OAuth2/OIDC/SAML by including relevant role or attribute information in OAuth2 claims or SAML assertion, Keycloak also does provide centralized authorization capabilities.
+While RBAC (Role Based Access Control), and to a certain extent ABAC, can be achieved using OAuth2/OIDC/SAML by including relevant role or attribute information in OAuth2 claims or SAML assertion, Keycloak does provide centralized authorization capabilities.

 This includes
 *   Attribute-based access control (ABAC)
 *   Role-based access control (RBAC)
 *   User-based access control (UBAC)